We’ve developed a digital platform to provide data and services for drone users.

 Development of new drone safety apps

-We’re working with Airservices to develop the new Flight Information Management System (FIMS).
-This supports the Department of Infrastructure’s Uncrewed Traffic Management (UTM) Action Plan.
+We’re working with Airservices as they develop the new Flight Information Management System (FIMS).
+This supports the Department of Infrastructure's Uncrewed Traffic Management (UTM) Action Plan.

 - RPAS platform - Concept of operations (PDF, 678.23 KB)